A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Model calibration

 The dODE is based on a continuous-time approach; however, the corresponding output is evaluated at yearly time intervals $t\in\{1,...,5\}$.
 The simulated data on the number of high-risk people in state $s$ at time $t$ are indicated by $y_s(t)$, and $f_s(t\mid\bm{\theta})$ is the model output on high-risk people given the input parameter set $\bm{\theta}$.
 As a final step, the set $\bm{\theta}$ corresponding to the output which results in the least sum of squares is selected; it is displayed in Table \ref{tab:dodePar}.

 In contrast to the dODE, the BMM and BODE are calibrated through a Bayesian calibration approach \cite{deAngelis,Welton2}.
 As described in Section~\ref{accparun}, the advantage is that model parameters can be inferred by fitting the models to data directly (in one step).

+In a Bayesian framework, data can be considered in several ways.
+We include simulated data on a selection of parameters to update the priors into the corresponding posteriors.
+However, this only ensures that the corresponding parameters are informed by available evidence.
+Despite posterior sampling, it could still be possible that the predicted outcome implied by the Bayesian models was not comparable to high-quality data obtained from large data registries.
 In the BODE, the output on the number of people in the states over follow-up corresponds to the solutions of the ODEs.
 In the BMM, the output corresponds to the solutions of the state allocation algorithm, which is given by (\ref{allocation}).
-The outputs of both models are constantly updated through the simulated time series data.
+In addition to posterior sampling, the outputs of both models are constantly updated through the simulated time series data.
+In fact, this is an additional process of Bayesian inference, updating the model outcome through additional data.

 The updating takes place by assigning Poisson distributions to the data; the event rate $\lambda$ is then represented by the solutions of the ODEs and the state allocation algorithm, respectively.
 The resulting model outcome is already calibrated, and no further steps such as the calculation of goodness-of-fit statistics are necessary.
 The evaluation of the natural history of disease and the cost-effectiveness analysis including PSA can be conducted~straightforwardly.